What is the cauda equina?

 Unfortunately, even if cauda equina syndrome is properly treated the first time, there is a 5% chance that the disc will slip a second time.

 During surgery to decompress the affected nerves, it is unusual for the surgeon to remove the disc entirely as the surgery is a very complex procedure.
-Even if cauda equina syndrome is managed appropriately the first time round, the disc will still be very weak and it is possible for a patient to suffer cauda equina syndrome from a prolapsed disc for the second time.
+Even if cauda equina syndrome is managed appropriately the first time round, the disc will still be very weak and a patient can suffer cauda equina syndrome from a prolapsed disc for the second time.

 How is a recurrent prolapse managed?